CurtissD/Semantic_elements_intro/README.md

-# Week1Homework
-homework for week 1
+# Intro to semantic elements